EN

 • Finally, the tangled web of life-threatening and mutually reinforcing global crises.
 Resultantly, "a world where no one knows what to expect next."

-The precarious state of the world is all to obvious.
-A terrible combination of mutually reinforcing psychological, social, economic, political, and ecological crises threatens our very survival and the planetary future, unless appropriate solutions are found — and within sufficient time.
+The precarious state of the world is all too obvious.
+A dreadful combination of mutually reinforcing psychological, social, economic, political, and ecological crises threatens our very survival and the planetary future, unless appropriate solutions are found — and within sufficient time.

 • "evolution or extinction"